Skip to content

 Mauritania

-Like much of West Africa Mauritania is threatened by the overspill of political instability, Jihadist groups and weapons smuggling in the Sahel countries that lie to its east.
+Like much of West Africa, Mauritania is threatened by the overspill of political instability, Jihadist groups, and weapons smuggling in the Sahel countries to the east.

-Weapons in the Sahel often originate from conflict zones like Libya, where the 2011 civil war led to a huge proliferation of arms.
-These weapons have been smuggled through porous borders and vast, ungoverned spaces in countries such as Mali, Niger and Burkina Faso, making it difficult for authorities to control.
+Weapons in this region often originate from conflict zones like Libya, where the 2011 civil war led to a huge proliferation of arms.
+These weapons have been smuggled through porous borders and vast, ungoverned spaces in countries like Mali, Niger, and Burkina Faso, making it difficult for authorities to control.

-The smuggled arms range from small arms and light weapons such as AK-pattern assault rifles, machine guns, and improvised explosive devices (IEDs).
+The smuggled arms range from small arms and light weapons, like AK-pattern assault rifles, machine guns, and improvised explosive devices (IEDs).

 The influx of weapons fuels violent extremist organisations like Boko Haram, Al-Qaeda in the Islamic Maghreb, and the Islamic State in the Greater Sahara.
 These groups use the weapons to conduct attacks, control territories, and intimidate local people.